| |

 We’ll focus on this plan in subsequent parts of this series throughout December, and will start implementing the details addressed in your plan to get a bit more specific about what to do to ease the stress of the holidays – emotionally, financially, and healthfully.

 Click here to open up a copy of my “Holiday Happiness Planner” template to get started with the process.
 It’s pretty much self-explanatory to get started, so start building the plan using the template – and begin implementing any of the issues which arise within the next week (like shopping, party, eating, and exercise plans).
-Next week (December 7th) we’ll begin to address some of specific issues associated with your plan.
+In Part 2 we’ll begin to address some of specific issues associated with your plan.

-So, I hope you had an awesome start to the holiday season with a great Thanksgiving.
-It’s surely a wonderful holiday!
+So, I hope you had an awesome start to the holiday season with a great Thanksgiving, if you live in the U.S. It’s surely a wonderful holiday!

 Why?